-Several hurdles need to be lifted before regulators would consider authorizing a cryptocurrency to be used for economic transactions similarly as a sovereign currency.
-Take the example of Libra, a project of Facebook for a Global stable coin, backed by 28 major companies among which Visa, Master Card, Pay Pal, eBay with a potential client base of 2 billion people (the users of Facebook).
-None of the G7 countries authorised its use, and it has still not been officially launched despite its announcement in June 2019.
-Regulators asked Libra to demonstrate it protects the privacy of its users, and that it can comply with anti-money laundering regulations.
-The potential abuse of dominant position, as well as systemic financial risks in case any failure would happen in the management of Libra and or its reserves, are also put forward as concerns to be addressed before authorizing Libra (or any stablecoin).
+Several hurdles need to be lifted before regulators would consider authorizing a cryptocurrency to be used for economic transactions similar to those in a sovereign currency.
+One example is Libra, a project of Facebook for a global stable coin, backed by 28 major companies, among which are Visa, Master Card, Pay Pal and eBay, with a potential client base of 2 billion people (the users of Facebook).
+None of the Group of 7 countries authorized its use, and it has still not been officially launched despite its announcement in June 2019.
+Regulators asked Libra to demonstrate that it protects the privacy of its users and that it can comply with anti-money-laundering regulations.
+The potential abuse of dominant position, as well as systemic financial risks in case any failure were to occur in the management of Libra and or its reserves are also put forward as concerns to be addressed before authorizing Libra (or any stablecoin).